networknt/light-doc/content/en/tutorial/graphql/relay-todo.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In this tutorial, we are going to port the [Relay TodoMVC example][] where the GraphQL server is replaced with [light-graphql-4j][].

-Let's build this from [mutation example][] and make some modification.
+Let's build this from [mutation example][] and make some modifications.

 ### Backup and Copy